Michael Silver (CEO): Writing and speeches

-In 2010, Silver coined the phrases "Innovation Distortion" to describe efforts to avoid the use of a given element solely because of concerns that it may be hoarded by nations with resource control of that material and "The Environmentalism Catch-22" to describe the dilemma faced by the environmental movement which both supports a green technology future reliant on solar energy, wind power, electric cars and fuel cells and concurrently opposes the mining of the critical metals from which these technologies are manufactured.
-In October 2014, Silver's editorial discussing these ideas was published in the Wall Street Journal.
+In 2010, Silver coined the phrases "innovation distortion" to describe efforts to avoid the use of a given element solely because of concerns that it may be hoarded by nations with resource control of that material and "the environmentalism Catch-22" to describe the dilemma faced by the environmental movement which both supports a green technology future reliant on solar energy, wind power, electric cars and fuel cells and concurrently opposes the mining of the critical minerals from which these technologies are manufactured.
+In October 2014, Silver's editorial discussing these ideas was published in The Wall Street Journal.

-Silver coined the phrase "Sovereign Monopolies" to describe nations that have a sufficient percent of the world's reserves of a given metal or mineral that they can dictate its cost and force industries requiring the metal to move production to their country to obtain preferential pricing.
+Silver coined the phrase "sovereign monopolies" to describe nations that have a sufficient percent of the world's reserves of a given metal or mineral that they can dictate its cost and force industries requiring the metal to move production to their country to obtain preferential pricing.
+He created the term “Asymmetric Commodities” to describe a group of metals whose market pricing is distorted due to their scarcity allowing for single countries to control pricing.
+In October 2024 Silver told the New York Times that China will always control rare earth metal pricing.
+In April 2025 he predicted rare earth mines outside of China will always operate at the whim of China due to its ability to sell profitably below their extraction costs.